What should you expect from stroke recovery after 5 years?

-However, there’s still an overarching pattern when it comes to stroke recovery:
+However, there’s still an overarching pattern when it comes to how long stroke recovery takes:

 Those recovering from minor stroke will usually recover faster.
-At the 5 year mark, they might even achieve a full recovery and resume work, get back to hobbies, etc.
+At the 5 year mark, they might even achieve a full recovery from stroke and resume work, get back to hobbies, etc.

 For those recovering from massive stroke, the process usually takes longer.
 At the 5 year mark, big milestones are usually achieved and a full recovery might be within sight.

 Generally speaking, the more significant the stroke was, the longer the stroke recovery process will be.

 Have You Hit Any Milestones?